LTUC/amman-prep-d14/Class-02/README.md

 - How to create pull requests.
 - How to merge.
 - How to solve conflicts.
-- What is wireframe and why we use it.
+- What is wireframe and why do we use it?
-- How can we create a wireframe.
+- How can we create a wireframe?
-- Github pages.
+- GitHub pages.

 ## Resources: